Mo Willems' bossy Pigeon makes his operatic debut

 (SOUNDBITE OF ARCHIVED RECORDING)

-UNIDENTIFIED MUSICAL ARTIST #2: (Singing) Knuffle bunny, my number one-y (ph), since I was one-y...
+UNIDENTIFIED MUSICAL ARTIST #2: (As character, singing) (Inaudible) my number one-y (ph), since I was one-y...

 GOMEZ SARMIENTO: ...Disgust...